Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Introduction

 Existing hashing methods can be roughly divided into two categories: supervised~\cite{lai2015simultaneous,zhang2015bit,zou2019hash} and unsupervised~\cite{HWG11icml,datar2004locality,SHBC2015,weiss2009spectralNips,DH2015}.
 The supervised hashing methods incorporate human-annotated information, \textit{e.g.}, semantic labels and pairwise similarities, into the learning process to find an optimal hash function, while the unsupervised methods often learn hash functions by exploiting the intrinsic manifold structure of the unlabeled data.
 Generally, supervised methods can obtain much higher performance than the unsupervised ones.

-In recent years, inspired by the remarkable success of deep neural networks in a broad range of computer-vision applications such as image classification~\cite{krizhevsky2012imagenet}, face recognition~\cite{sun2014deep} and semantic segmentation~\cite{long2015fully}, many supervised hashing methods turn to use deep neural networks for hash-code learning~\cite{xia2014supervised,zhao2015deep,zhu2016deep,liu2016deep,cao2017hashnet}.
-These deep hashing methods have greatly advance the retrieval performance on several popular benchmark datasets.
+In recent years, inspired by the remarkable success of deep neural networks in a broad range of computer-vision applications such as image classification~\cite{krizhevsky2012imagenet,Tsung2014coco,chen2019deep}, object detection~\cite{sun2014deep,zhou2019separability,shao2019saliency,chen2019surround}, semantic segmentation~\cite{long2015fully,zou2018deepcrack}, many supervised hashing methods turn to use deep neural networks for hash-code learning~\cite{xia2014supervised,zhao2015deep,zhu2016deep,liu2016deep,cao2017hashnet,yan2020deep-pami}.
+These deep hashing methods have greatly advanced the retrieval performance on several popular benchmark datasets.

-However, with the rapid emerging of new products and new activities, images may contain concepts (or semantic labels) that are undefined before.
-For example, various commercial robots with different shapes and appearances are released to the market every year, new sports with novel playing scenes are invented from time to time over the world.
-The images containing these new products or playing scenes are `unseen' as comparing to the `seen' images holding pre-defined labels, and are supposed to be annotated with new labels for training the supervised learners.
-Consequently, the supervised hashing methods have been facing tremendous challenges due to the lack of reliable ground-truth labels for the unseen images.
+However, with the rapid emerging of new goods and new activities, images may contain concepts (or semantic labels) that are undefined before.
+For example, various commercial products with different shapes and appearances are released to the market every day, new sports with novel playing scenes are invented from time to time over the world.
+The images containing these new products or playing scenes are `unseen' as compared to the `seen' images holding pre-defined labels, and are supposed to be annotated with new labels for training the supervised learners.
+Consequently, the supervised hashing methods may face tremendous challenges due to the lack of timely and reliable annotation of ground-truth labels for the unseen images.

 Zero-shot learning (ZSL)~\cite{lampert2009learning} is a technique that can potentially solve or alleviate this problem.
 Zero-shot learning bridges the semantic gap between `seen' and `unseen' categories by transferring supervised knowledge from other modalities or domains, \textit{e.g.}, class-attribute descriptors and word vectors.
-For instance, word embeddings of similar words are located closely in the embedding space that can capture the distributional similarity in the textual domain~\cite{pennington2014glove} based on a large-scale text corpus such as Wikipedia.
+For instance, the word embeddings of similar words that locate closely in the embedding space can capture the distributional similarity in the textual domain~\cite{pennington2014glove} based on a large-scale text corpus such as Wikipedia.
 Thus, such knowledge transfer can be used to capture the relationship between seen and unseen concepts, and can be helpful to handle unseen images in supervised learning.

 For image retrieval under the circumstance of unseen images, some zero-shot hashing (ZSH) methods~\cite{yang2016zero,guo2017sitnet,pachori2018hashing,lai2018transductive,shao2019prl} have also been proposed.
 Nevertheless, these methods focus on single-label image retrieval, in which a one-to-one visual-semantic representation pair can satisfy the training of a hashing model.
 While in more complicated scenarios, an image often contains multiple object classes, and hence more complex semantics and their relationships.
 How to represent the complex visual-semantics relationships for multi-label images, in a unified framework, is a difficult problem.
 To the best of our knowledge, there does not exist any work on multi-label zero-shot hashing.